• Contact

 4. Do I Need Weather Sealing?

 Yes.
-I take my camera on rugged adventures—multi-day trail runs through the Alps, dog sledding in Jackson Hole, off-roading in Hawaii.
+I take my camera on rugged adventures—multi-day trail runs through the Alps, dog sledding in Jackson Hole, and off-roading in Hawaii.
 Rain, humidity, snow… you name it.

 Unfortunately, the XT50 is NOT weather-sealed, while the XT5 is.
 This was my one hesitation with the XT50.
 I read through countless forums to see how others managed, and many non-weather-sealed Fujifilm cameras have held up fine in rough conditions.
 I ultimately decided to take the risk.